-Italy is one of the countries that has been hardest hit by the pandemic.
+At the beginning of 2020 Italy was one of the countries that was hardest hit by the pandemic.
 A tsunami of infections and patients which has swamped the health system, with the very real risk that it could completely collapse.

 In the face of this unprecedented emergency, Italy responded rapidly, with great solidarity and with that typical Italian creativity.
 And it did it despite the bureaucratic issues, thinking about the present, but also the future and the steps required for reopening the economy.